 This field guide series serves as an easy-to-use reference tool for citizen groups seeking to implement evidence-based election monitoring efforts.
 Originally developed to serve members of the West African Election Observers Network (WAEON), the field guides cater to a global audience, and cover a range of topics critical to the work of observers including:

 - Materials for Professional Election Observation: Designing Forms, Manuals and Trainings

 This guide serves to equip civil society groups, election administrators and technologists with the concepts and tools to effectively advocate for, implement and use election data that is truly “open," and for stakeholders to gain a better understanding of the election process and what kinds of data are produced during each phase of an electoral cycle.

 Raising Voices in Closing Spaces: Strategic Communications Planning for Nonpartisan Citizen Election Observer Groups (2019).

 The online interactive guide "Raising Voices in Closing Spaces" is a manual designed to empower citizen election observer groups to break through authoritarian efforts to block, muffle, and discredit credible election observation.
 The guide helps groups spur action on electoral integrity by leveraging opportunities provided through information and communication technologies (ICTs) and by communicating in ways that are compelling, targeted, proactive, and media savvy.
 It includes examples and case studies from citizen election observer and other civil society groups from around the world that have implemented creative strategies for increasing the impact of their communications.
-Available in English.
+Available in English and Spanish.